Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Data Reduction and Calibration

-Each observing run included a $\sim$~20~minute observation of a calibration source.
-The absolute flux calibration was set to the \citet{Scaife2012} scale using observations of 3C48 at 1.7, 1.4 and 1.2~GHz and 3C295 at 346~MHz.
-The observed polarization calibrator was DA240.
-Data were initially tapered using a Hanning window; the edges of each sub-band were discarded and Radio Frequency Interference (RFI) were identified and flagged using the AOFlagger package \citep{Offringa2010}.
-Data were further reduced using the CASA\footnote{http://casa.nrao.edu} software and integrated with routines specifically developed for calibration of WSRT data \citep{Bernardi2009, Bernardi2010}.
+Data were initially tapered using a Hanning window.
+The edges of each sub-band were discarded.
+Radio Frequency Interference (RFI) were identified and flagged using the AOFlagger package \citep{Offringa2010}.
+Data were further reduced using the Common Astronomy Software Applications (CASA)\footnote{http://casa.nrao.edu} software and integrated with routines specifically developed for calibration of WSRT data \citep{Bernardi2009, Bernardi2010}.
+The absolute flux calibration was set to the \citet{Scaife2012} scale using observations of 3C295 at 346~MHz.

-The reduction of the 1.7~GHz data can be summarized by the following steps.
+The reduction of the GHz data (1.7, 1.4 and 1.2) can be summarized by the following steps.
 An initial bandpass calibration was derived from observations of 3C48 and applied to the target field.
 A dirty image was generated by Fourier transforming the visibilities.
 All the sub bands were combined together using the multifrequency synthesis algorithm with uniform weights.
-The dirty image was then deconvolved using the Cotton--Schwab algorithm down to a threshold of 0.1~mJy~beam$^{-1}$, corresponding to the first negative model component.
-Such model was used for self--calibration where antenna based phase solutions were computed every minute.
-Self--calibration solutions were applied to the data and further flagging was performed on the residual visibilities.
-A new dirty image was then generated and deconvolved down to a final threshold of 80~$\mu$Jy~beam$^{-1}$.
+The dirty image was deconvolved using the Cotton--Schwab algorithm down to a threshold of 0.1~mJy~beam$^{-1}$, corresponding to the first negative component in the model.
+The model was then used for self--calibration where antenna based phase solutions were computed every minute.
+The self--calibration solutions were applied to the data and further flagging was performed on the residual visibilities.
+The resulting visibilities were finally imaged and deconvolved down to thresholds of 80~$\mu$Jy~beam$^{-1}$ for 1.7~GHz and 0.15~mJy~beam$^{-1}$ for 1.4 and 1.2~GHz.

-The reduction of the 1.4~GHz and the 1.2~GHz band data was carried out in a similar fashion.
-At 1.4~GHz, the deconvolution and self--calibration followed the same path as the 1.7~GHz band reduction, with phase solutions computed every minute.
-The final image was deconvolved down to a 0.15~mJy~beam$^{-1}$ threshold.
-At 1.2~GHz, all the four configurations and the eight sub bands were combined simultaneously using the multifrequency synthesis algorithm.
-The deconvolution and self--calibration then followed the same path as the 1.7~GHz band reduction, with phase solutions computed every minute.
-The final image was obtained after deconvolution down to a 2~mJy~beam$^{-1}$ threshold.